-Dust can also harm your health (3).
-In the home, it’s unlikely it will hurt your internal organs.
+Dust can also harm your health (4).
+In small amounts, it’s unlikely it will hurt your internal organs.
 But it can definitely irritate your skin and eyes, especially when the dust is airborne.

 Finally, dust can damage your furniture and floors.
 Dust can scratch and scuff up your furniture, especially wooden pieces.
 So those hardwood floors and your antique desk?
 Dust them regularly.

 When it comes to dusting tools, there are lots to choose from.
 Some are more practical in specific areas, such as mops for floors.
 However, if you have a particular preference, are lacking in storage space, or just want to try something new, there are plenty of options.